ibexa/documentation-developer/docs/administration/recent_activity/recent_activity.md

 The [`activity_log/read`](policies.md#activity-log) policy gives a role the access to the **Admin** -> **Activity list**, the dashboard's **Recent activity** block, and the user profile's **Recent activity**.
 It can be limited to "Only own logs" ([`ActivityLogOwner`](limitation_reference.md#activitylogowner-limitation)).

-The policy should be given to every roles having access to the Back Office, at least with the `ActivityLogOwner` owner limitation, to allow them to use the "Recent activity" block in the [default dashboard](configure_default_dashboard.md) or their [custom dashboard](customize_dashboard.md).
+The policy should be given to every roles having access to the back office, at least with the `ActivityLogOwner` owner limitation, to allow them to use the "Recent activity" block in the [default dashboard](configure_default_dashboard.md) or their [custom dashboard](customize_dashboard.md).
 This policy is required to view [activity log in user profile]([[= user_doc =]]/recent_activity/recent_activity/#user-profile), if [profile]([[= user_doc =]]/getting_started/get_started/#edit-user-profile) is enabled.